tmalsburg/DogWhistle/experiments/Pilot02/README.md

 - native language German
 - resides in Germany
 - didn’t live abroad for more than 6 months
-- People who participated in previous pilots?
+- People who participated in previous pilots

 ## Demographics
 ![demographics](generated/plots/demographics.png)